markusmoenig/noises-and-patterns/Readme.md

 ### The Traits

 The traits for noises and patterns are very simple.
-Noises are currently 2D only, 3D coming later.

 ```rust
 pub trait Noise {